zellij-org/zellij/README.md

 (note that right now Mosaic only supports linux and maybe mac)

-Some temporary controls (these will be changed to something more convenient when the project matures a little):
+mosaic has two modes (like vim or tmux) normal/insert mode, and command mode.
+The keys and behavior will update when the project matures a bit, but for now:
+  * ctrl-g - toggle between normal mode and command mode

+In command mode:
   * ctrl-n - split focused pane vertically
   * ctrl-b - split focused pane horizontally
   * ctrl-m - split largest terminal on screen (vertically or horizontally)